IX,X,XI,XII CRANIAL NERVES

 Special visceral efferent (SVE), general visceral efferent (GVE), general visceral afferent (GVA) and special visceral afferent (SVA)

 The glossopharyngeal nerve leaves the brain stem at the level of the medulla oblongata, caudally to the trapezoid body.

 The parasympathetic preganglionic fibers of the glossopharyngeal nerve form the tympanic nerve (GVE).
-This nerve enters the middle ear to form the tympanic plexus.
+This nerve branches off from the glossopharyngeal nerve between the jugular foramen and the tympanooccipital fissure.
+Enters the middle ear and forms the tympanic plexus on the promontory.
+This plexus contains sympathetic postganglionic fibers from the caroticotympanic branch.
+It innervates the middle ear mucosa, the auditory tube, the mastoid air cells, and the oval and round windows.
 Fibers from this plexus form the minor petrosal nerve that leaves the skull through a small foramen (located dorsocaudally to the oval foramen) to reach the otic ganglion.
 The parasympathetic postganglionic fibers join the auriculotemporal and buccal nerves (both are branches of the mandibular nerve) to innervate the parotid and zygomatic salivary glands respectively.

 The remaining fibers of the glossopharyngeal nerve exit the cranial cavity through the jugular foramen and, then, through the tympano-occipital fissure along with the vagus and accessory nerves.
 The glossopharyngeal nerve sends a sensory branch (GVA) to the carotid sinus and carotid body.
 Subsequently, it divides into lingual and pharyngeal branches.